 · Galatians 3:11 is the commentary on the Christian life – “The just shall live by faith.”

 iv.
 Before his bold declaration of the truth of the gospel, Martin Luther was an Augustinian monk.
-As a monk he went on a pilgrimage to Rome and as he crossed the Alps he fell deathly ill.
-As he lay sick he felt great turmoil, both physical and spiritual, and a verse that had previously touched him came to mind: The just will live by his faith, from Habakkuk 2:4.
+As a monk, he went on a pilgrimage to Rome and as he crossed the Alps he fell deathly ill.
+As he lay sick he felt great turmoil, both physical and spiritual, and a verse that had previously touched him came to mind: The just shall live by his faith, from Romans 1:17 and Habakkuk 2:4.
 When Luther recovered he went on to Rome and did the tourist things that all the pilgrims did.
 One day he came to the church of Saint John’s Lateran, where there is a staircase said to be from Pilate’s judgment hall.
-It was the custom of pilgrims to climb this staircase, but never on their feet – they painfully climbed a step at a time on their knees, saying prayers and kissing the steps where is was thought the blood of Jesus fell.
-Luther came to this place and starting doing just as all the pilgrims, because the pope promised an indulgence to all who climbed the steps on their knees and said the prayers.
-As he did this, Luther remembered the words from Habakkuk: The just will live by his faith.
+It was the custom of pilgrims to climb this staircase, but never on their feet – they painfully climbed a step at a time on their knees, saying prayers and kissing the steps where it was thought the blood of Jesus fell.
+Luther came to this place and started doing just as all the pilgrims did because the pope promised an indulgence to all who climbed the steps on their knees and said the prayers.
+As he did this, Luther remembered the words from Romans, quoting Habakkuk: The just shall live by his faith.
 It is said that when he remembered this he stopped, stood up, walked down and went straight home to Germany.
 Some say the Reformation began on those stairs.

 v.
 “Before those words broke upon my mind I hated God and was angry with him because, not content with frightening us sinners by the law and by the miseries of life, he still further increased our torture by the gospel.
 But when, by the Spirit of God, I understood those words – ‘The just shall live by faith!’
 ‘The just shall live by faith!’ – then I felt born again like a new man; I entered through the open doors into the very Paradise of God.”
 (Luther, cited in Boice)